 The themes identified by this plan are relevant to many aspects of the Lower Connecticut River Valley Region and community.
-These four themes are complimentary and describe both current attributes and future aspirations for the region.
+These four themes are complimentary and describe many attributes of the Region that exist today or that the Region and its communities aspire to.

-Sustainability is paramount to this plan and is woven throughout the four themes.
-The Region's residents, stakeholders, and leaders value the landscape that we have inherited, and place significant value in stewardship of the land and its communities that call this place home.
+Sustainability is paramount to this plan.
+The Region's residents, stakeholders, and leaders value the landscape that we have inherited and place significant value in stewardship of the land and its communities that call this place home.
 As such, the Region will grow and develop in balance with its natural, economic, and social resources.
-The Region's sustainable policies, practices, infrastructure, and development will make it resilient to environmental and economic threats, and will provide the stability necessary to support social equity across the Region.
+The Region's sustainable policies, practices, infrastructure, and development will make it resilient to environmental and economic threats and will provide the stability necessary to support social equity across the Region.
 Sustainability also extends to the Region's residents and the need for their adaptability and resilience given environmental, economic, and social changes underway.